decretist/Dissertation/Chapter2/chapter2.md

 wealth, the source of several bribes, is so readily convertible into cash.)

-Organization
+## Organization

 The *Decretum* in the form that circulated after around 1150 (the Köln Dombibliothek manuscripts 127 and 128 are good early examples) has three parts.
 The first part consists of 101 distinctions.
 Groups of distinctions form treatises within the work: distinctions 1-20, for example, form a treatise on laws (*tractatus de legibus*) that explores the sources of law.
 Other topics covered include ecclesiastical hierarchy and clerical discipline.
 The second part consists of 36 cases.
 A treatise on penance (*tractatus de penitentia*) is attached to the third question of case 33.
-The third part of the *Decretum* is a treatise on consecration (*tractatus de consecratione*).[^4]
+The third part of the *Decretum* is a treatise on consecration (*tractatus de consecratione*).
+[@winroth_making_2000, 5]

 The cases are hypotheticals like those used in modern law schools, and some of them are quite far-fetched.
 In case 28, for example, a married